Let’s learn how to add advanced interactions to XR.+ projects using the states engine.

-For this tutorial we’ll be using a simple 3D model file made of 3 objects (meshes): a sphere, a cube and a pyramid.
+For this tutorial we’ll be using 3 3D primitives: a cube, a sphere and a cylinder.

 This tutorial will explain how to create states and buttons to hide and show those 3 objects.

 For now there is only one state, the default one.
 This defaut state is applied as soon as the project is started.
 States actions are applied when a project switches into the corresponding state.

 The 3 states now look like this, each with 2 actions:

 Go the ‘Scene overlays’ and add a first button to switch to the state 1.

 We need 3 buttons: one for each state.
 The second button will switch to state 2, and the third button will switch to state 3.

 You can now test your project in the mobile simulator, in your computer web browser or in your phone browser by scanning the QR code.